-These are obvious examples of when spousal support is owed and when it is not owed.
+These are obvious examples of when someone owes or does not owe spousal support.
 The vast majority of cases lay somewhere in between the two examples described above.
 Our Newmarket divorce lawyers can advise you as to whether you are entitled to spousal support.

 If there is an entitlement, the next question is the amount of spousal support.
 The Spousal Support Advisory Guidelines (SSAG) is helpful in determining the range of possible awarded spousal support.
 The SSAG is a series of complicated formulas that predict the likely outcome of an application to court for spousal support.
 The SSAG are not legally binding legislation does not include them.
 They are simply a tool to help predict what a judge might do.
 In most cases, judges follow the SSAG.

 Our offices have programs that can help determine the range of spousal support according to the SSAG.
-We can help you understand whether there is an entitlement to spousal support, and if so, the amount and duration of spousal support when you meet with one of our lawyers for a consultation.
+We can help you understand whether there is an entitlement to spousal support.
+As well as, the amount and duration of spousal support when you meet with one of our lawyers for a consultation.